JoeanAmier/KS-Downloader/README_EN.md

 <h1>📜 Additional Notes</h1>
 <ul>
 <li>Windows requires admin privileges to read Chromium/Chrome/Edge cookies</li>
+<li>The <code>Browser Cookie Reading</code> feature relies on a third-party module that has not been updated for a long time and may not properly support the latest browser versions.
+If the feature malfunctions, please try obtaining the cookies manually</li>
 <li>Work data stored in <code>./Volume/Data/DetailData.db</code> when enabled</li>
 <li>Settings and download records in <code>./Volume/KS-Downloader.db</code></li>
 <li>The project has a built-in request delay mechanism to avoid excessive request frequency.
 Code location: <code>./source/tools/sleep.py</code></li>